openUC2/openUC2.github.io/docs/01_Toolboxes/02_DiscoveryElectronics/04_1_seeedmicroscope.md

 ## Experiments

-### Experiment 1: Field Tripping
-- Take the microscope and explore the microverse wherever you go

-### Experiment 2: Autofocus and Miniaturized Stage for Large Samples with the UC2 Electronic
-- Implement a motorized stage for precise sample positioning and autofocusing.
-- Use external electronics to control fluid samples and capture images as they move.
-Curious?
-Click [here](./)

-### Experiment 3: Timelapse of Yeast Cells
-- Capture the growth of yeast cells over time to study their behavior and development.

-# Experiment 1 - Field Tripping

-## Experiment 1: Field Microscopy with the openUC2 XIAO Microscope
+### Experiment 1: Field Microscopy with the openUC2 XIAO Microscope

-In this experiment, we will take the Seeed Studio openUC2 XIAO Microscope on a field trip to explore microscopic details of water samples from various natural sources.
+*Take the microscope and explore the microverse wherever you go* In this experiment, we will take the Seeed Studio openUC2 XIAO Microscope on a field trip to explore microscopic details of water samples from various natural sources.
 This tutorial will guide you through setting up the microscope, collecting samples, and analyzing them.

 ![](./IMAGES/OpenUC2xSeeed/PontWater.png)

-### Materials Needed
+#### Materials Needed

 - openUC2 XIAO Microscope
 - USB cable